 In addition, in December 2016, the China Food and Drug Administration began requiring infant formula powder producers to review their infant formula labels and ensure that labels are in compliance with the relevant laws, regulations, rules, and standards.
 More specific information is provided in the Infant Formula section of the FAS FAIRS Country Report.

-Labeling of agriculture biotech products is governed by the Administrative Measures for Agricultural GMO, which is discussed Section VII of FAS FAIRS Country Report.
+Labeling of agriculture biotech products is governed by the Administrative Measures for Agricultural GMO, which is discussed in Section VII of FAS FAIRS Country Report.